Through The Bog

 Halfway through the night, the exhausted mage is startled from half-sleep by a dark shape tapping him on the shoulder.

 “Jake?
 Is that you?”
 Mathos squints and reaches out into the space where the dark shape stands.
 His hand presses against something soft.
+He squeezes.
 “Jake?”

 A hand grips the mage’s wrist, twists painfully.
 Mathos winces, tries to pull back.